-Pop-ups, also known as lightboxes, typically display in the center of your website and are great at attracting attention from your visitors.
-Pairing a pop-up with clever verbiage or a specific campaign, like a discount or a unique piece of content is a powerful way to gather that email address.
+Popups, also known as lightboxes, are typically shown in the center of your website and are great at attracting a visitor's attention.
+Pairing a popup with clever verbiage or a specific campaign, like a discount or a unique piece of content, is a powerful way to gather visitor information.

-Flyouts appear in the bottom right or left of a screen and are a bit more subtle than a pop-up, but more likely to draw the attention than a banner or embed form because they include movement.
+Flyouts appear in the lower right, left, or middle of the page and are a bit more subtle than a popup, but more likely to draw attention than a banner or embed form because they include movement.
 Flyouts are particularly great for visitors who are in the middle of executing a task or reading a long-form page, like in the blog section of your site or on a product detail page.

 Bars provide a full-width message that typically sits either on top of your site or at the bottom.
 If you want a more subtle email collection form, a bar sitting at the top or bottom of the page is a great option.
 Bars are great for capturing emails as well as for subtly promoting things like free shipping, customer satisfaction guarantees, and new products.

-Embedded forms let you place a static sign-up form on your website to capture email addresses and other relevant information and are a great complimentary piece to your other campaigns and make for an excellent permanent installation in your footer or sidebar.
+Embedded forms let you place a static sign-up form on your website to capture email addresses and other relevant information.
+They are a great complementary piece to your other campaigns and make for an excellent permanent installation in your site's footer or sidebar.

-This campaign is positioned anywhere on your site where the embedded code has been added.
-You can receive your embedded code by publishing your campaign and heading to the Design tab.
+This display is positioned anywhere that the embedded code has been added.
+You can receive your embedded code by publishing your display and heading to the Create tab.

-Landing pages function differently from Popups and other campaign types.
+Landing pages function differently from other display types.
 The main difference is that it does not display on your site.
-Instead, a landing page is a self-contained campaign that you can direct your contacts to via a link.
-This is especially helpful in situations when you want to share a campaign across social media channels.
-Designing your landing page can be done in a few easy steps.
+Instead, a landing page is a self-contained display that you can direct your contacts to with a link.
+This is especially helpful in situations when you want to share a display across different channels (e.g., Social media, email, ads, etc.).

 Looking for some additional landing page examples?
 Check out this guide.